20th Century American Literature & Culture, Modernism, African American Literature, Southern Studies

-Modernist, Southern & African American Literature; Blues, Jazz, & Popular Music between the World Wars; the Golden Age of Hollywood.
+- Modernist, Southern & African American Literature; Blues, Jazz and Popular Music between the World Wars; the Golden Age of Hollywood.

-Tim Ryan’s research operates at the intersections between modernist, southern, and African American literatures and cultures.
-He explores the interrelationships between canonical literary texts and such forms as historiography, film, and, above all, popular music, elucidating intertextual, interdisciplinary, and interracial dialogues in American culture of the first half of the twentieth century.
-His amphitextual readings explore the ways in which culture creates and shapes textual meaning while also emphasizing the inherent value and complexities of the text itself, whether literary or popular.
+My research operates at the intersections between modernist, southern, and African American literatures and cultures.
+I explore the interrelationships between canonical literary texts and such forms as historiography, film, and, above all, popular music, elucidating intertextual, interdisciplinary, and interracial dialogues in American culture of the first half of the twentieth century.
+My amphitextual readings explore the ways in which culture creates and shapes textual meaning while also emphasizing the inherent value and complexities of the text itself, whether literary or popular.

 Yoknapatawpha Blues: Faulkner’s Fiction and Southern Roots Music.
 Baton Rouge: Louisiana State UP, 2015.
 Forthcoming.